 Viewpoint provides an enriched and varied academic program that covers core skills and disciplines as well as specialty subjects such as art, innovation, science, technology, world language, and music.
 Teachers focus on developing students’ critical thinking skills, creativity, collaboration, and love of learning.
 Viewpoint faculty recognize and embrace the uniqueness of each child while challenging students appropriately and encouraging them to strive toward academic goals and character development.
 The Learning Specialist on staff collaborates with teachers and supports students as needed within the context of Viewpoint’s academic and social-emotional expectations.

-Social and emotional learning is naturally integrated into the curriculum at Viewpoint School.
+Social and emotional learning principles are integrated into the curriculum at Viewpoint School.
 Primary and Lower School faculty are trained in a specific approach to teaching called Responsive Classroom.
 The Responsive Classroom approach consists of a set of practices that build academic and social-emotional competencies.

 - The social and emotional curriculum is as important as the academic curriculum.